ASalad42/DevOps-CICD/README.md

 - docker images to check
 - docker run -d (detached) --name (name i want) tomcat-container -p 8081 (external network):8080 (exposed port to internal network) tomcat
 - docker ps -a
+- docker rm id
+- login to container via `docker exec -it 67d8d46c82ba /bin/bash`

 write Dockerfile

 ```
+FROM
+to pull base image

+RUN
+to execute commands

+CMD
+to provide defaults for an executing container

+EXPOSE
+informs docker that the container listens on the speficied network ports at runtime

+ENTRYPOINT
+to configure a container that will run as an executable

+WORKDIR
+sets the working diretory

+COPY
+copy a directory from your local machine to docker container

+ADD
+copy files and folders from you local machine to docker containers

 ```